kenhoff/aad-demos/demo/multiple-demo-directories.md

   - note that it will be possible for each of the demo directory admins to create azure resources (will incur costs)
     - to avoid this, it's possible to use a $0 subscription, but you'll have to contact Eran Dvir about that
 - assign the MSA as the service admin for the subscription
-  - at https://account.windowsazure.com, Subscriptions -> <your subscription> -> Edit subscription details -> set Service Administrator to the MSA's email
+  - at https://account.windowsazure.com, Subscriptions -> {your subscription} -> Edit subscription details -> set Service Administrator to the MSA's email
 - sign into the [management portal](https://manage.windowsazure.com/) with the MSA
 - create a parent directory (New -> App Services -> Active Directory -> Directory -> Custom Create)
   - choose the name carefully - the users will be named after this directory